barryels/realworld-rails-clean-architecture/readme.md

 Some changes require only `docker-compose up --build`, but a full rebuild requires a re-run of `docker-compose run web bundle install` to sync changes in the `./Gemfile.lock` to the host, followed by `docker-compose up --build`.

+The web app will be running at: `http://www.lvh.me:3001/`

 If you make changes to any of the following files, then you'll need to do a full rebuild:
 - `./Gemfile`
 - `./package.json`